An official website of the United States government

 The Occupational Requirements Survey (ORS) publishes job-related information on physical demands; environmental conditions; education, training, and experience; as well as cognitive and mental requirements.
 The job requirements reflect those necessary for workers to perform critical tasks in support of the critical job functions, and not the capabilities of individual workers.

 Specific vocational preparation (SVP) captures the minimum amount of preparation time needed to develop the aptitude needed for basic performance of the job and is published as part of the education, training, and experience requirements.
-Preparation time is divided into nine levels, ranging from as little as 4 hours to more than 10 years.[1]
+Preparation time is divided into nine levels, ranging from as little as 4 hours to more than 10 years.
+See the ORS Handbook of Methods for all SVP levels and how they are calculated.
 This factsheet focuses on the first two SVP levels:

 In the summer of 2024, the ORS program published estimates for civilian workers combining SVP and strength from the final second wave data (Table 1).
 In 2023, 34.1 percent of civilian workers required no more than 1 month to obtain the vocational preparation needed for a job.
 Breaking this down further, 3.6 percent of civilian workers required an SVP level 1 or 2 and had sedentary strength requirements.